GiancarloGF/ecommerce-shanty/README.md

 View: https://shantyweb.vercel.app/

-This project is an Ecommerce website for a jewelry business, made it from Front-end with to Back-end with Nextjs, and MongoDB as database and deployed on Vercel.
+This project is an Ecommerce website for a jewelry business, made it from Front-end to Back-end with Nextjs, and MongoDB as database and deployed on Vercel.

 ## Table of contents